On the conformal Ein invariants

-\begin{proof} This theorem is actually a special case of a more general theorem due to Hoelzel, see Theorem 6.1 in \cite{Hoelzel}.
+\begin{proof} This theorem follows from a general theorem due to Hoelzel, see Theorem 6.1 in \cite{Hoelzel}.
 We shall use the same notations as in \cite{Hoelzel}.
 Let $C_B({\Bbb{R}}^n)$ denote the vector space of algebraic curvature operators $\Lambda^2 {\Bbb{R}}^n\rightarrow \Lambda^2 {\Bbb{R}}^n$ satisfying the first Bianchi identity and endowed with the canonical inner product.
 Let

 where for a unit vector $u$, $\Eink(R)(u)=\Scal(R) u-k\Ric(u)$.
 Here $\Ric$ and $\Scal(R)$ denote respectively as usual the first Ricci contracttion and the full contraction of $R$.
 The subset $C_{\Eink >0}$ is clearly open, convex, star shaped with respect to the origin and it is an ${\rm{O}}(n)$-invariant cone.
 Furthermore, it is easy to check that $\Eink(S^{n-1}\times \Bbb{R})>0$ for $n-1>k$.
 The theorem follows then from Theorem 6.1 in \cite{Hoelzel}.